CBSE Class 12 Geography 2026-27 Syllabus

 Unit 8: International Trade

-• Describe the basis of International Trade.
+• History of International trade

 B. India: People and Economy